MultiverseLearningProducts/swe/src/mod3/wk1/day5.md

 ## Outputs

-The output of the testing phase is fully tested software.
+The output of the Testing phase is fully tested software.

 ## Assignment

-Look for job vacancies for software testers
+1. Look for job vacancies for software testers - what kind of skills do they require?

+2. What are the advantages and disadvantages of outsourcing testing to an external organisation?

+3. Update your portfolio to evidence different kinds of tests e.g. unit, system, performance

 ## Additional resources
 https://www.tesla.com/en_GB/careers/search/job/software-qualityassuranceengineer-75010